NotTwist/Steam-MLOps/README.md

 1. Locate the downloaded `games.json.zip` file.
 2. Extract the contents of the `.zip` archive to retrieve the `games.json` file.
-3. Place the `games.json` file in the root directory of this repository.
+3. Place the `games.json` file in the storage/ directory of this repository.

 These steps ensure the dataset is properly organized and ready for further processing.